-The word Parayemista, comes from the Greek word for stuffed and it is the perfect description for a traditional Cypriot dish made with fresh vegetables that are filled with a fragrant rice mixture.
-Any vegetable can be used to create this dish and these include tomatoes, peppers, zucchini, onions, courgettes, and eggplants.
-The inside of these vegetables are hollowed out and then filled with the mixture.
+The word ‘yemista’ derives from the Greek word for stuffed or full.
+It perfectly describes this traditional Cypriot dish that is made with fresh vegetables.
+A fragrant rice mixture, made with or without meat, provides the filling.
+Any vegetables that can be hollowed out and then filled with the rice mixture can be used.
+The most popular of which are tomatoes, bell peppers, zucchini, onions, courgettes, and eggplants.
 Once prepared, each vegetable is then baked in the oven until tender, coming to the fore loaded with flavour.

 Ingredients: